-\rThe patron saint of the city is Saint Spyridon, whose deathless lodge attracts thousands of tourists annually.
-Corfu is the seat of the Ionian University which was established in 1984 and includes six styudy department: department of History,department of Foreign Languages, Translation and Interpretation, department of Music Studies, department of Archival and library Studies, department of Information and department of Audio and Visual Arts.
-On the coast of Corfu, there are dozens of beaches with fine sand (Ai Gordis, Glyfada, Sidari, Acharavi, Paleokastritsa) while the inland villages are characterised by their outstanding natural beauty.
+\rThe patron saint of the city is Saint Spyridon, the non-perishable relic of whom attracts thousands of tourists year after year.
+Corfu is the seat of the Ionian University which was established in 1984 and includes six departments: the department of History, the department of Foreign Languages, Translation and Interpretation, the department of Music Studies, the department of Archival and Library Studies, the department of Information and the department of Audio and Visual Arts.
+Along the coast of Corfu, there are dozens of beaches with fine sand (Ai Gordis, Glyfada, Sidari, Acharavi, Paleokastritsa) while the inland villages are characterized by their outstanding natural beauty.

 Corfu is popular for its music tradition, from the "Kantades" (traditional songs) to the famous philharmonic orchestra which accompanies the litany of the Epitaph on Good Friday.
 In the morning of Holy Saturday, according to Corfiot tradition, the residents of the Old Town throw urns filled with water from their balconies, symbolizing the 'first resurrection' of Christ.
 The town is also known for its Carnival, which is accompanied by parades in traditional costumes.
 Finally, the cuisine of Corfu is famous for the "Pastitsada", the "Sofrito", the "Bourdeto", the "Nougat" and the "Pasteli".
 Typical local products include "Bergamot" (for sweets and liqueurs), Gruyere cheese, Corfiot butter, olive oil and oregano.

 To find the best hotels in Corfu and around the world, we’ve built Travelmyth, the innovative hotel search engine with a wide range of category filters.
 From hotels with spa in Atlanta to hotels with water park in Cyprus, Travelmyth has you covered.